 Standardized testing is an inescapable fact of academic life.

-Unfortunately, many students receive low scores simply because they lack the test-taking know-how, preparation tools, practice habits, or skilled coaching needed to maximize results on tests like the SAT and ACT.
+Unfortunately, many students underperform simply because they lack the test-taking know-how, preparation tools, practice habits, or skilled coaching needed to optimize results on tests like the SAT and ACT.

 Nowhere is this more evident than on the math sections of such tests.

 Of course, mathematical ability is the best predictor of success on any math test.
-Accordingly, many tutors employ an entirely content-based approach in an attempt to quickly increase standardized test math scores.
+Accordingly, many tutors employ an entirely content-based approach in an attempt to quickly augment performance.
 In most cases, however, such efforts are misguided.

 Hundreds of hours of dedicated effort in the classroom and at the homework desk are required to develop mathematical prowess.
-For all but a few students, even considering the narrowed range of topics featured on standardized math tests, attempting to boost scores through intensive, comprehensive math tutoring only makes sense as a long term project.
-Tutoring is expensive, however, and for practically all families such an approach is cost-prohibitive.
+For all but a few students, even considering the narrowed range of topics tested on the SAT and ACT, attempting to boost outcomes through intensive, comprehensive math tutoring only makes sense as a long term project.
+Tutoring can be expensive and time consuming, however, and such a plan simply isn’t feasible in the vast majority of instances.

-In any case, utilization of a carefully-crafted, multi-faceted method is nearly always the best way to boost math scores and typically produces better results in far less time.
+Utilization of a carefully-crafted, multi-faceted method is nearly always the best way to improve scores and typically induces better effects in far less time.
+In fact, done rightly, SAT/ACT math prep provides significant additional benefits, cultivating competencies not fostered in class yet vital to success in academia and beyond.

 Following are the core ingredients in my secret sauce.